Testing For Leaky Gut

-The cost of the G.I Map test includes a one hour consultation to help explain the results, and more importantly give you an action plan to get your gut health and overall health back on track.
+The cost of the G.I Map test includes a 45 minute consultation to help explain the results, and more importantly give you an action plan to get your gut health and overall health back on track.

 If you are on a budget and want to just trial diet changes and specific gut healing nutrients that is an option too, just remember if you don’t get results that may mean that the underlying cause has not been addressed.